EnviroDIY/YosemitechModbus/README.md

 # Yosemitech Modbus

-A library to use an Arduino as a master to control and communicate with the modbus sensors produced by Yosemitech.
+A library to use an Arduino as a master to control and communicate with the sensors produced by [Yosemitech](http://www.yosemitech.com/en/) via Modbus RTU over an RS485 line.
 These sensors only support these modbus commands:
 * 3 (0x03, Read holding registers)
-* 16 (0x10, Write multiple registers).
+* 16 (0x10, Write multiple registers)

+The implementation of modbus by these sensors is _not_ fully compliant with the [official modbus standards](http://modbus.org/specs.php).
+These are some of the irregularities we have found so far:
+* The sensors do not act on server broadcast messages (that is, write commands sent to address 0x00).
+* The sensors give no response to properly formed requests for data from any registers except those few listed in the modbus manuals.
+(See the "doc" folder for copies of the manuals for the sensors we have.)

+Another note:  The sensors seem to be somewhat.. finickey about resolving similar addresses when several are connected to the same bus.
+I strongly recommend giving the sensors addresses a few numbers away from each other to help separate them on the bus.
+(That is, instead of numbering them as 0x01, 0x02, 0x03, 0x04, and 0x05 try 0x01, 0x03, 0x05, 0x07, and 0x09.)

 ## Hardware